CodingTrain/website-archive/_challenges/coding-in-the-cabana/index.md

   - /CodingInTheCabana/index.html
 ---

-The sun out is, the birds are chirping, it's a beautiful day to code a generative algorithm.
-Choo choo!
+The sun is out, The birds are chirping and it's a beautiful day to code a generative algorithm.
+Choo Choo!